 - Dissertation in Music Psychology

 This module allows students to investigate a research question in music education, which may be empirical or theoretical.
 Students are required to submit a dissertation of around 16,000 words, which shows an awareness of established literature in the field, of appropriate data collection and analysis, and of interpretation of results or theories.
 Supporting materials and the opportunity for peer discussion will be provided through WebCT, along with individual guidance from a member of the course staff.60 credits

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.
 We are no longer offering unrestricted module choice.
 If your course included unrestricted modules, your department will provide a list of modules from their own and other subject areas that you can choose from.

-Distance learning means that most of the teaching is done through the University online portals where you can access course materials, library materials, and class discussion boards.
+Doing a distance learning course means that most of the teaching takes place through the University online portals.
+You'll have access to the modular course materials, library services, class discussion boards and other online resources.

 Assessments take a variety of forms such as reports and essays.

 2:1 undergraduate degree.
 If your undergraduate degree is not in music, you’ll need to provide evidence of substantial engagement with music.